-The Best Nighlights 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Nighlights 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 For families who need a good night’s sleep, a nightlight might be the trick to help everyone get enough rest.
 Nightlights can help with a fear of the dark, giving children a feeling of reassurance so they can sleep tight.
 They can also keep you from tripping if you need to walk through a dark room in the middle of the night.

 A good nightlight will illuminate the room enough for you to dimly see the surrounding area, but won’t be so bright that it keeps someone awake.
 To get the most value for your money, you may want to choose a nightlight that’s a two-in-one, offering an additional feature such as an alarm clock.

 In this article, you’ll find information on the different types of nightlights, the very best nightlight models we recommend, and the pros and cons of nightlights in general so you can make the best choice for your family.

 |Glow Light||Gradually winds you down to fall asleep, wakes you up with gentle light, sturdy and durable, 30-day trial||See Best Price|